juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 };
 ```

+This helps by checking that data is within expected bounds before making the request to update the block's attribute.

 ## Escaping in Content

-When working with dynamic data in your block's edit or save functions, use the appropriate escaping methods to prevent XSS attacks:
+When working with dynamic data in your block's edit or save functions, use the appropriate escaping methods to prevent XSS attacks.

+For example, there's a `@wordpress/escape-html` [package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-escape-html/) that provides functions for escaping HTML and attributes:

 ```javascript
 import { escapeHTML, escapeAttribute } from '@wordpress/escape-html';